alm494/sql_proxy/README.md

 BIND_ADDR=localhost BIND_PORT=8081 MAX_ROWS=10000 LOG_LEVEL=3 sql-proxy
 ```

 or install it as a systemd service with install.sh script.
-Parameters may be changed later in .service file.
+Parameters may be changed later in sql-proxy.service file.